Download the PHP package spatie/laravel-csp without Composer

 key of the csp

-config file is set to \Spatie\Csp\Policies\Basic::class
+config file is set to [\Spatie\Csp\Presets\Basic::class]

 by default.
 This class allows your site to only use images, scripts, form actions of your own site.
-This is how the class looks:

 You can allow fetching scripts from www.google.com

-Don't forget to set the policy
+Don't forget to update the presets

 key in the csp